maryvogt/SpiffyForms/README.md

 This sample shows you how to create, read, update, and delete with Spiffy UI forms.
 It includes a simple REST server running on Java with [Jersey](http://jersey.java.net/).

 Everything starts with a [REST bean](http://www.spiffyui.org/!#rest) named `User.java`.
-This bean handles the [CRUD ](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations of our application.
+This bean handles the [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations of our application.
 The UI is handled in `Index.java`.

-This application shows you how to make the full range or REST requests and build complex form layouts with Spiffy UI.
+This application shows you how to make the full range of REST requests and build complex form layouts with Spiffy UI.
+All data is stored in memory on the server so there's no additional setup.
+Just build it and run.

 Building and Running SpiffyForms
 --------------------------------------